awsdocs/amazon-athena-user-guide/doc_source/csv-serde.md

 **Note**
 For information about using the `TIMESTAMP` and `DATE` columns when they are not specified in the UNIX numeric format, see the article [When I query a table in Amazon Athena, the TIMESTAMP result is empty](https://aws.amazon.com/premiumsupport/knowledge-center/query-table-athena-timestamp-empty/) in the [AWS Knowledge Center](https://aws.amazon.com/premiumsupport/knowledge-center/)\.

-**Example Example: Using the TIMESTAMP type and DATE type specified in the UNIX numeric format\.**
+**Example: Using the TIMESTAMP type and DATE type specified in the UNIX numeric format\.**
 Consider the following test data:

 ```